We’re here to help!

 Who can access support?

-Any young person affected by crime or antisocial behaviour can access support from Gary, our specialist Support Worker based in Connect Gwent, the Gwent multi-agency victim service.
+Any young person affected by crime or antisocial behaviour can access support from our specialist team based in Connect Gwent, the Gwent multi-agency victim service.

 We can’t take away their negative experience, but we hope we can help them learn to deal with them and try to prevent any long-term impact these might otherwise have.

-We absolutely believe that a young person must be at the centre of all and any support and the services developed around them to meet their specific and individual needs.
+We absolutely believe that a young person must be at the centre of all and any support and the services developed around them to help them reach their goals and achieve their desired outcomes.
 We also truly believe that young people have autonomy and rights, and are the experts in their own experiences.

 We feel privileged to be invited by young people to help them develop and navigate their own paths, and we are committed to doing the best we can to help them succeed.